mikaelbo/ProxySwitcher/README.md

 * [Danny Liu](https://github.com/DYun) for his project [iOSProxyManager](https://github.com/DYun/iOSProxyManager)
 * [Uroboro](https://github.com/uroboro) for his help on the #iphonedev IRC and his [iOS Daemon example project](https://github.com/uroboro/iOS-daemon/tree/Objective-C)
 * [iOSre](http://bbs.iosre.com/)'s guide on [running a daemon as root](http://bbs.iosre.com/)

+## Licence

+This project is licensed under the [MIT Licence](https://github.com/mikaelbo/ProxySwitcher/blob/master/LICENSE).
+Feel free to use the code however you see fit in your own projects.
+However, redistribution of this tweak **as is** to Cydia is prohibited.